 Stephanie J Forkel

 Having lived in many different countries from Egypt to the US, I came to value our differences and similarities.
-This appreciation is reflected in my research that is focused on Neurovariability and its impact on cognition across brain states (in health and disease).
-To address some of the central questions about interindividual variability as a biomarker, I use advanced neuroimaging methods to map the connectional anatomy of cognition.
-Understanding what we all share and what makes us unique will change the way we approach diagnostics of neurological disorders and improve precision medicine.
+This appreciation is reflected in my research on Neurovariability and its impact on cognition across brain states (in health and disease).
+Understanding what we all share and what makes us unique will change how we approach neurological disorders diagnostics and improve precision neuroscience.

 Techniques and methods used: